Change in Oracle Apps. What does it mean for you?

 Finally, if you’re interested in seeing how things are going to shake out with Release 12.2 and, eventually, Fusion Apps: So are we.
 Watch this space.
 You’ll be hearing more from us.

-2 comments on “Change in Oracle Apps.
+2 Responses to “Change in Oracle Apps.
 What does it mean for you?”

 Leave a Reply